 Like most houseplants hailing from tropical forests, Chinese Evergreens grow best in bright indirect light for most of the day.
-They can tolerate low light quite well – particularly cultivars with darker green leaves that indicate higher chlorophyll content.
+These plants can tolerate low light quite well – particularly cultivars with darker green leaves that indicate higher chlorophyll content.
 Keep out of the direct sun to avoid burning the foliage.

 The Importance of Sunlight for Agalonema Plants